-For the distributed computing of metaverse services, multiple devices work in parallel to collaboratively complete a large-scale computing task.
+For the distributed computing of metaverse services, multiple mobile devices work collaboratively to complete a large-scale rendering task.
 One of the main challenges of the distributed computing system for metaverse services is the straggler effects.
-The stragglers refer to the devices whose computing speed is significantly slower than average due to their weak computing capability or poor communication link, thus causing large latency and bad immersive experience for metaverse, especially the metaverse interactive services (e.g., online games Minecraft and Roblox).
-Coded Distributed Computing (CDC) is a promising distributed computing solution to alleviate the effects of stragglers and provide fault-tolerance by aggregating the extra computing resources from devices \cite{a6}.
-CDC introduces computing redundancy to the metaverse by code techniques, and metaverse service providers only need to wait for a subset of workers to return their final results of graphic and voice rendering tasks.
-Thus CDC can significantly reduce the computation latency and equivalently alleviate the straggler effects.
-However, there are two critical problems that need to be addressed: i) The devices may be unwilling to participate in metaverse services without a reasonable incentive mechanism; ii) Some devices may even misbehave to damage metaverse service providers’ benefits, thus resulting in bad user experience.
-How to select reliable devices and incentivize them to participate in metaverse services are still challenging.
+The stragglers refer to the mobile devices whose computing speed is observably slower than average because of their limited computing resources or poor communication link, thus causing long latency and bad immersive experience for the metaverse, especially the metaverse interactive services (e.g., online games Minecraft and Roblox).
+Coded Distributed Computing (CDC) is a promising distributed computing solution to alleviate the straggler effects and guarantee fault-tolerance by aggregating the extra computing resources from mobile devices \cite{a6}.
+CDC introduces computing redundancy to the metaverse by code techniques, and metaverse service providers (MSPs) only need to collect the computing results of graphic and voice rendering tasks from a subset of workers.
+Thus CDC can significantly reduce the computation latency and improve the data processing reliability, equivalently alleviate the straggler effects.
+However, there are two critical problems that need to be addressed: i) The mobile devices may be unwilling to participate in metaverse services without a reasonable incentive; ii) Some mobile devices may even misbehave to damage MSPs' benefits, thus resulting in bad user experience.
+How to select reliable mobile devices and incentivize them to participate in metaverse services are still challenging.